Chukobyte/SimpleGodotLibrary/ArrayWrapper/README.md

-# Simple Godot SelectListHandler
+# Simple Godot ArrayWraper
 ---------------------

 ## Description

-A simple *SelectListHandler* class written in GDScript that defines *SelectListHandler* as a type that provides an list API useful for selecting values on menus for projects developed with [Godot Engine](https://godotengine.org).
+A simple *ArrayWraper* class written in GDScript that defines *ArrayWraper* as a type that provides an list API useful for adding guards to the array limits for projects developed with [Godot Engine](https://godotengine.org).

 ## Properties